 - Other component piece damage caused by faulty operating systems and malware (cause read errors)

-We offer free assessment and overnight shipping services for failed RAID 6 arrays, as we do with all storage devices.
+We offer technical assessment and overnight shipping services for failed RAID 6 arrays, as we do with all storage devices.

 Additionally, we offer consultations after we recover lost data.
 This feature is convenient for companies struggling with which RAID array to use (and how to back it up).
 There we discuss how to set up a backup system for your company data expertly and copy critical data to external hard drives.

 Besides this, we will make sure that the backup meets data safety protocols that do not interfere with your day-to-day operations.

 If your case is extremely time-sensitive and you need access to lost data immediately, we can recover your device in 8-48 hours.
 We offer emergency services for businesses that cannot wait for a long time to get the data back.
 Contact us at (888) 611 0737 or fill in the request form, and we will respond as quickly as possible!